shiya-liu/technical-exercise/content/docs/questions/question1.md

 ![](/images/p.png)
 ## Conclusion

-The overall success rate is 59.84%.
+The overall success rates is 59.84%.